 She lived in the shadow of her more outspoken and seemingly more beautiful cousin in her eyes, Morgan, who could easily land a guy with a snap of a finger, but Leslie held her own up as more of the life-handler and carrier of those old-school values.

 The relationship between Leslie and mega pro-baller Scott McKnight had a shady upbringing as he fell for her cousin, who ended up jetting because of his temporary injury and a fear of losing out on money.
 Leslie, being the miracle worker she is got him back in the game on the court and in life and they grew to know each other and eventually fall.
 Although the two were more alike, sharing the same passion for the game and Leslie believing in Scott when the person he eventually was supposed to marry, walked out, their love story almost met a short-end when the gold-digging cousin returned.
-Leslie packed up her things and left and it took a reality check for Scott to realize who was down for him, when he was down himself.
+Leslie packed up her things and left and it took a reality check for Scott to realize who was down for him when he was down himself.

-‘Just Wright,’ taught me about perseverance and self-consistency.
-You may feel like you’re down on your luck in the love department but most of the time, it’s a test of patience and loving yourself enough to wait for someone who can love you just as equally.
-We can look around and see it through everyone but ourselves as we’re building business relationships, more friendships or even trying to strengthen them, but while doing so, feel as if we’re lacking in the love department, when the reality is, your time just hasn’t come yet.
+Just Wright taught me about perseverance and self-consistency.
+You may feel like you’re down on your luck in the love department, but most of the time it’s a test of patience and loving yourself enough to wait for someone who can love you just as equally.
+We can look around and see it through everyone but ourselves as we’re building business relationships, more friendships or even trying to strengthen them.
+Also while doing so, feel as if we’re lacking in the love department, when the reality is your time just hasn’t come yet.
 And trust me, it will.

-Although there are a ton of black films we can appreciate for its sense of life lessons and hacks, along with learning a sense of maintaining communication and growing as a person as we fall in love, these were just a few to highlight some of those significant keys.
-As we inch into 2018, we hope to see more influential and impactful black cinema in the aspect of life and love so we can keep adding, to our book of black film knowledge.
+Although there are a ton of Black films we can appreciate for its sense of life lessons and hacks, along with learning a sense of maintaining communication and growing as a person as we fall in love, these were just a few to highlight some of those significant keys.
+As we inch into 2018, we hope to see more influential and impactful Black cinema in the aspect of life and love so we can keep adding to our book of Black film knowledge.